bogdanbalanescu/Code-Dive/csharp-code-parsing-with-jison/README.md

 ## Development
+This project parses a C# source file and writes to the console the parsed types in JSON format.

-Run the following commands in the terminal
+Run the following commands in the terminal:

 ```
 npm install